solomonlutze/MBTA_Schedule/README.md

 A tool that fetches and displays latest MBTA train schedule info from http://developer.mbta.com/lib/gtrtfs/Departures.csv.
 Built as a code exercise for an interview.

+To run locally:
+-clone
+-`npm install`
+-`npm run dev`
+-navigate to `localhost:8080` in your favorite browser

 Powered by React.